Doubleback: Evolution of R&B

+Doubleback: Evolution of R&B is the eleventh studio album by American singer Joe.
+It was released through Massenburg Media on July 2, 2013 in the United States.
+His debut with the label, following the dissolution of his former record company, the album incorporates classic rhythm and blues influences and features bits and pieces from 1970s' funk and soul.
+Joe produced half of the album, while Derek "D.O.A."
+Allen, The Ambassadorz, and production duo Stargate were consulted to contribute additional material.

+The album earned generally positive reviews from music critics, some of who called it one of Joe's finer album projects, with some criticizing the sameness of the songs.
+Doubleback: Evolution of R&B debuted at number six on the US Billboard 200, with first sales of 61,000 copies.
+It also debuted atop the Top R&B Albums and the Independent Albums charts.
+The album was preceded by lead single "I'd Rather Have a Love," a top five hit on the Adult R&B Songs chart.

 Background

 Doubleback: Evolution of R&B will be the first release from Kedar Massenburg's newly formed company Massenburg Media after the dissolution of his former label Kedar Entertainment.
 Speaking of its title, he told YouKnowIGotSoul.com, that he felt "like today when you look at r&b music, it's almost like a shadow.
 We are sort of behind the scenes looking at everything else unfold.
 I want to inspire today’s generation to want to become r&b artists and to want to pick up an instrument.
 Either a piano, guitar, drums, whatever the case may be.
 To bring that classic old school sound to the fore front.
 If it was younger people doing it the way Marvin Gaye was doing it, Barry White was doing it, Stevie Wonder, Tina Turner [...]
 If you love singing and this style of r&b, just incorporate it into what you do, that's what makes things more beautiful."
 The singer worked with a small group of musicians on the album, including San Francisco-based producer D.O.A., who contributed “I'd Rather Have a Love” and the duet “Love & Sex”.
 Singer Fantasia appears on the latter, while rapper Fat Joe recorded vocals for the remix of “I'd Rather Have a Love”, which is included as a bonus track on the Best Buy track listing of the album.
 Rapper Too Short also appears on the album.